 In the course of our daily lives, most of us are unaware of the general tone of our self-talk unless a challenging interpersonal exchange evokes the awareness of a strong emotion (such as anger).
 Then, as a cascade of angry self-talk raises our level of irritability, we might find ourselves lashing out unexpectedly.
 Not surprisingly, such behavior may provoke an angry response of similar intensity.
 This perpetuates a cycle where our self-talk creates an internal mood, which is then conveyed in our interpersonal interactions.
 Accordingly, the affective responses we receive from others are related to the affect we convey.
 This cycle is conveyed in Figure 4-1.

 The cycle between intrapersonal and interpersonal dialogue.

-The following scenario in the lives of Champ and Blockhead is now presented so that you can begin to examine this relationship in ...
+The following scenario in the lives of Champ and Blockhead is now presented so that you can begin to ...